scarv/xdivinsa/README.md

 ├── src                - source code for embedded software │   ├── common           - shared code resources
 │   ├── helloworld       - source code for the hello-world program.
+│   ├── test-aes         - source code for the AES case-study.
 │   ├── test-xdivinsa    - source code for verifying the XDivinsa ISE.
 │   └── ...              - ...
 ├── toolchain          - scripts to install the XDivinsa-supporting RISC-V toolchain.